home-assistant/companion.home-assistant/docs/notifications/commands.md

 ![Android](/assets/android.svg)

 Users are able to control any active media session on their devices.
-You must set `message: command_media` and the `title` must be one from the list below.
-The `channel` must be set to the package name you wish to control.
+You must set `message: command_media` and the `media_command` must be one from the list below.
+The `media_package_name` must be set to the package name you wish to control.
 The notification will post as normal if one of the required fields is left blank, has incorrect data or a media session is not active.

-List of accepted `title` media commands:
+List of accepted `media_command` media commands:
 *  `fast_forward`
 *  `next`
 *  `pause`